moshoubash/BloggingPlatform/README.md

 ## Contribute!
 PRs are very much welcome!

-Current todo list:
-- [ ] Unify session flashes
-- [ ] Add "load more" style pagination to comments
-- [x] Add this readme as a page on the demo site
-- [ ] Add Markdown caching (and clear post cache when updating post)
-- [x] Add Artisan command to generate posts from frontmatter Markdown
-- [ ] Add theme color option
-- [ ] Image uploads
-- [ ] Write more tests
-- [x] Add option to disable the "last updated" feature in the frontend
-- [ ] Add option to disable the CMS (if one just wants to use plain markdown files)
-- [ ] Add drafts manager for the drafts stored in the user's localstorage

 ## Open Source Attributions
 The Starter Kit is a modern [TALL stack](https://tallstack.dev/) application based on [Laravel Breeze](https://github.com/laravel/breeze) (MIT) using:
 - [TailwindCSS 3](https://tailwindcss.com/) (MIT)